 If Mexico isn’t your choice but the Intercontinental Hotels are, then you have plenty of other locations to choose from.
 Remember that you will mostly be using 30,000 points for a night’s stay in the category five.

 It may be that you really want to be extravagant and pamper yourself with your points, which means you are going to want to go to a category nine.
 You are going to be using 50,000 points here but for that special getaway, it may be well worth it.
 If you combine this extravaganza with a trip to the Caribbean then you really are going to have an exceptional holiday.
 Here you may want to choose the Intercontinental San Juan Resort and Casino.

 Of course, you are going to want more than a one-night stay, and we are talking about putting your points to the best use.
-You will still be left over with over 25,000 after your first night so you could always add cash to this and put it towards your second night.
-Or you could use your free anniversary night, which is valid at any category IHG property.
+You will still be left with over 25,000 after your first night so you could always add cash to this and put it towards your second night.
+Or you could use your reward anniversary night, which is valid at any category IHG property.

 Making the IHG Rewards Redemption a Family Affair